dgoodlad/esp8266-mitsubishi-aircon/README.md

 fine swapping out resistors, caps etc so long as you keep the values (especially for the voltage divider R1/R2).

+I created a BOM at Digikey with pricing as of 3/1/2019 and have exported it as CSV [here](docs/bom-digikey.csv?raw=true).
+It contains everything you need to build the PCB and a cable (except for wire!).

 ### Cabling

 To connect the PCB to your air conditioner, you need to make an appropriate